theheking/intro-to-r/content/6_datavisualisation.md

 Basic plots in R
 ================

-The mathematician Richard Hamming once said, “The purpose of computing is insight, not numbers”, and the best way to develop insight is often to visualize data.
-Visualization deserves an entire lecture (or course) of its own, but we can explore a few features of R’s plotting packages.
+The mathematician Richard Hamming once said, “The purpose of computing is insight, not numbers”, and the best way to develop insight is often to visualise data.
+Visualisation deserves an entire lecture (or course) of its own, but we can explore a few features of R’s plotting packages.

-When we are working with large sets of numbers it can be useful to display that information graphically.
-R has a number of built-in tools for basic graph types such as hisotgrams, scatter plots, bar charts, boxplots and much [more](http://www.statmethods.net/graphs/).
+When we are working with large sets of numbers, it can be useful to display that information graphically.
+R has several built-in tools for basic graph types such as histograms, scatter plots, bar charts, boxplots and much [more](http://www.statmethods.net/graphs/).
 We’ll test a few of these out here on the `genome_size` vector from our metadata.

     genome_size <- metadata$genome_size

 Scatterplot
 -----------

 Let’s start with a **scatterplot**.
 A scatter plot provides a graphical view of the relationship between two sets of numbers.
-We don’t have a variable in our metadata that is a continous variable, so there is nothing to plot it against but we can plot the values against their index values just to demonstrate the function.
+We don’t have a variable in our metadata that is a continuous variable, so there is nothing to plot it against, but we can plot the values against their index values just to demonstrate the function.

     plot(genome_size)

 ![](../img/genome_size.png)

-Each point represents a clone and the value on the x-axis is the clone index in the file, where the values on the y-axis correspond to the genome size for the clone.
-For any plot you can customize many features of your graphs (fonts, colors, axes, titles) through [graphic options](http://www.statmethods.net/advgraphs/parameters.html) For example, we can change the shape of the data point using `pch`.
+Each point represents a clone, and the value on the x-axis is the clone index in the file, where the values on the y-axis correspond to the genome size for the clone.
+For any plot, you can customise many features of your graphs (fonts, colours, axes, titles) through [graphic options](http://www.statmethods.net/advgraphs/parameters.html).
+For example, we can change the shape of the data point using `pch`.
 ```
     plot(genome_size, pch=8)
 ```